MexicanoGuy/MessNode/README.md

 # MessNode

 A fullstack messenger-like app using Reactjs and Nodejs backend.
-Purpose of this project was to learn new libraries such as Reactjs and achieve realtime data handling.## Color Reference
+Purpose of this project was to learn new libraries such as Reactjs and achieve realtime data handling.

 | Feature             | Description                                                                |
 | ----------------- | ------------------------------------------------------------------ |